 Luxury Cruise Travel Planning Resources

-With more than 300 cruise nights onboard small luxury ships, we really do KNOW cruising, which is why we’ve created this luxury cruise travel planning guide.
-Start at with luxury cruise reviews page to read about our first-hand experiences.
+With more than 300 cruise nights onboard small luxury ships, Alan and I really do KNOW cruising, which is why we’ve created this luxury cruise travel planning guide.
+Start at the luxury cruise reviews page to read about our first-hand experiences.
 Our number one piece of cruise advice: use a travel agent who is an expert in the cruise line and type of cruise that you’ve chosen.

 Alan and I prefer itineraries that are 21 days or longer for their abundance of sea days, but it helps to have a strategy for surviving a long cruise.
 A budget-friendly way to experience your first long cruise is by booking a crossing because you’ll usually find 2 for 1 pricing.
 What about luggage?
 Should you send it ahead?
 Read about our experience shipping luggage to our cruise ship.

 As far as cruise excursions, we’ve experienced hundreds and most of them booked through the ship.
 Reading our cruise excursions page will help you decide which one is right for you.
 And, if you’re stuck on that never ending ride with grouchy cruise guests, you’ll be happy that you read our 9 Tips for Surviving a Cruise Bus Excursion.

 Of course, it’s always a good idea to go off on your own exploration when reaching a new port.
 If you’re cruising around Europe, make sure to check out my recommendations for Six European Ports to Explore on Your Own.

 Using our years of luxury cruising experience as a guide, we have compiled some more of our luxury cruise travel planning tips, along with a number of cruising resources so keep reading:

 Cruise Critic, in our opinion, is the most comprehensive cruise site on the Internet.
 You’ll find reviews, forums and advice on every cruise line and type of cruise.